gnauk/DRTM/README.md

      The ProspectD code with DRJIT to support the differentiation ability.

 ## Others
   Note: DRTM is now in code mode, dostn't has the GUI.
-  Note: This implementation targets Mitsuba3 v3.5.0 due to certain code compatibility issues.
+The current implementation targets Mitsuba3 v3.5.0 due to certain code compatibility issues.

   The develop of DRTM model is on the road.